-Power supplies in circuits, which are often batteries, create a voltage difference across the circuit that drives electrical current.
-The greater the voltage difference, the greater the current.
-Batteries can supply that voltage for only a limited time.
-Wiring batteries in series with one another within a circuit increases the total voltage applied across the circuit.
-For instance, three 5-volt batteries wired in series with one another will create a total of 15 volts.
-The current within the circuit will increase proportionately.
-Batteries wired in parallel do not add their voltages together, but their capacities are added up.
-This means that if one 5-volt battery would normally power a circuit for two hours, two 5-volt batteries wired in parallel might power the circuit for four hours, but still supplying only 5 volts to the circuit.
+An electrical source, such as a battery or power supply, creates a voltage difference across the circuit that drives electrical current.
+From Ohm's law, the greater the voltage, the greater the current.
+With batteries wired in series, the total voltage is the sum of the individual voltages.
+For instance, three 5-volt batteries in series produce a total of 15 volts.
+By contrast, the voltage for batteries in parallel do not add up, though their capacities do.
+This means if one 5-volt battery powers a circuit for two hours, two 5-volt batteries in parallel would last four hours, but supply only 5 volts total.

 Resistors in Series versus Parallel

-Resistors damp or slow the current that a circuit delivers to the device using the electrical power.
-This is useful when a power supply can deliver more current than is necessary to the device using it.
-Resistance is measured in units called Ohms.
-Much like power supplies, resistors that are wired in series yield added overall resistance.
-Three 2-Ohm resistors wired in series would yield a total of 6 Ohms of resistance across the circuit.
-Resistors wired in parallel yield an inversely additive total resistance, which is usually less than the smallest resistor.
-The total resistance of three 2-Ohm resistors wired in parallel can be expressed as:
+Resistors reduce the current that a circuit delivers to the device using the electrical power.
+This is necessary to protect current-sensitive components and regulate the current in the circuit.
+Resistance is measured in units called ohms.
+Much like the voltage of batteries, resistors that are wired in series yield added overall resistance.
+Three 2-ohm resistors wired in series give a total of 6 ohms of resistance.
+To calculate total resistance for resistors in parallel, you use the following formula:

 Switches in Series versus Parallel

-Switches control whether current flows through a circuit or not.
-Closed switches allow current to flow, whereas open switches break the circuit and stop the flow.
-When switches are wired in series, only one switch needs to be open to stop the flow of current.
+Switches let you turn a circuit on or off.
+When a switch is closed, current flows, whereas open switches break the circuit and stop the flow.
+For multiple switches wired in series, it takes only one open switch to stop the current.
 This can be useful when you have a long circuit and want to be able to turn it off and on from different places, such as when multiple light switches control the light in the center of the room.
-When switches are wired in parallel, they all have to be open to completely stop the flow of current to the whole circuit, but different combinations of opened and closed parallel circuits can redirect current to different components -- such as resistors, powered devices and power supplies -- within the circuit.
+However, with switches wired in parallel, all of them must be open to stop the flow of current.
+Different combinations of opened and closed parallel circuits can redirect current to different components -- such as resistors, powered devices and power supplies -- within the circuit.